steve-perkins/ResumeFodder/README.md

   added have pretty much eliminated my own personal need for HTML/Markdown formatting support.

 * The developer behind HackMyResume has been a lot more active, and seems more committed to building and supporting a community.
-In contrast, this processor is a personal project that I wrote mainly for my own needs.
+In contrast, ResumeFodder is a personal project that I wrote mainly for my own needs.
 I've made it public, just to see if others do anything with it, but **I don't have the bandwidth to update this regularly or provide much support**.
 So if community is a big deal to you, then HackMyResume is awesome and I definitely recommend it.